aelfric/ncfl-livedocs/events/ld.md

 - We are very tight on judges - so please plan to judge all 5 rounds (10 flights) on Saturday.
-- If you are assigned a round: push “{{button}}” to acknowledge the ballot as soon receive the ballot.
+- If you are assigned a round: push “{{button}}” to acknowledge the ballot as soon as you receive the ballot.
 If it is a double flighted round, press the
   {{button}} for the Flight 1 ballot.
 - If you are not assigned a round: report to the Judge Standby Room and wait until you have been released by the TAB Room Staff.
 You will be released when